 The Ministry of Justice regulates legislation that concerns the public service, the Government Office hires and develops senior managers in the public service, and the Ministry of the Interior is responsible for matters related to local government service.

-Modernization of the Estonian public sector has taken place in a number of areas in recent years and will continue in the future.
-Read more here.
-(724.04 KB, PDF)
+Public sector reforms have been taken place in a number of areas in recent years and will continue in the future.
+Read more about governance reforms (724.04 KB, PDF).

 Public sector in numbers